cloudscribe/cloudscribe.Web.SimpleAuth/samples/multiTenant.WebApp/src/multiTenant.WebApp/ReadMe.md

 ﻿#Multi Tenant Demo instructions

+Note these instructions are not up to date and the startup code in this example is a bit different than it would typically be with a new project because this demo was created during the rc1 timeframe.
+A better sample can be found here: https://github.com/joeaudette/cloudscribe.StarterKits/tree/master/SimpleContent-SimpleAuth-nodb-multitenant/src/WebApp

 in windows explorer control-shift-right click the project folder "multiTenant.WebApp" and choose "open command windows here"

 you can test a simple tenant using the normal web command ie